 Tooth aligners are the plastic imitation of teeth.
 They work by creating a mild pressure on teeth and slowly push the teeth in the desired position.
 Orthodontists recommend wearing clear aligners for at least 22 hours a day.

 Clear aligners must be replaced at regular intervals; however, it is done at the discretion of a dentist.
 In general, an old set is replaced by a new one after two to three weeks to further reposition the teeth.
-Dentists will keep on replacing old aligners with new once till the desired results are achieved.
+The dentist will keep on replacing old aligners with new once until the desired results are achieved.

 What are the benefits and drawbacks of clear aligners?